iramshiv/ase_scraper/README.md

 This file also saves the data scrapped as ```jobs.csv``` format apart from the terminal output.

 I will continue updating the project with following functions in future,
-    - including scrapping other wesites
+    - including scrapping other wesites.
-    - hosting this projrct as a web application
+    - hosting this project as a web application.
     - forwarding automatic email about job offers.